 Summary and Bibliography of Reports of Scientific Investigations and Literature

-The summary and bibliography must also include unpublished reports of data from any clinical investigations or nonclinical laboratory studies involving your device or related devices that are known, or that reasonably should be known to you (21 CFR 814.84(b)(2)(i)).
+The applicant is required to provide a summary and bibliography of reports in the scientific literature concerning the device that are known, or that reasonably should be known to the applicant, and that were not previously submitted as part of the PMA application (21 CFR 814.84(b)(2)(ii)).
+The summary must also include unpublished reports of data from any clinical investigations or nonclinical laboratory studies involving the device or related devices that are known or that reasonably should be known to the applicant (21 CFR 814.84(b)(2)(i)).

 Information on Devices Shipped or Sold